amruthjakku/BharatVerse/ENHANCED_FEATURES.md

 - **Collaborative workflows** for team-based projects
 - **Professional API** for external integrations

-This comprehensive enhancement transforms BharatVerse from a simple cultural preservation tool into a full-featured platform for collaborative cultural documentation, analysis, and community building.
+This comprehensive enhancement transforms TeluguVerse from a simple cultural preservation tool into a full-featured platform for collaborative Telugu cultural documentation, analysis, and community building.